Orbite Provides Corporate Update

-MONTREAL, QUEBEC -- (Marketwired) -- 05/01/17 -- Orbite Technologies Inc. (TSX: ORT)(OTCQX: EORBF) ("Orbite" or the "Company") today provided an update on its efforts to emerge from insolvency protection for the benefit all of its stakeholders.
+MONTREAL, QUEBEC -- (Marketwired) -- 05/05/17 -- Orbite Technologies Inc. (TSX: ORT)(OTCQX: EORBF) ("Orbite" or the "Company") today provided an additional update on its efforts to emerge from insolvency protection for the benefit of all of its stakeholders.

-There can be no guarantees that the Company will be successful in its restructuring efforts and maintain the listing of its common shares on the TSX or be able to re-list them on the TSX or on another exchange.
+There can be no guarantees that the Company will be successful in its restructuring efforts, in obtaining coverage from its insurer, and in maintain the listing of its common shares on the TSX or be able to re-list them on the TSX or on another exchange.

 About Orbite